-History for Humans provides engaging history video curriculum and lessons to empower teachers to cut the lecture & engage more with their students!
+History for Humans provides engaging history video curriculum to empower teachers to cut the lecture & engage more with their students!

-History For Humans create videos in a “story-lecture” format for educators, homeschool parents, for middle and high school students.
-Knowing that stories are what provides meaning to our lives and that students are engaged and intrigued by gripping tales of the human spirit, History for Humans continues an oral history tradition that layers dramatic stories with important historical content that meet state and national history standards.
+History For Humans create videos in a “story-lecture” format for upper elementary all the way through high school students.
+Knowing that stories are what provides meaning to our lives and that students can find the relevancy and make deeper connections with stories, History for Humans continues an oral history tradition that also align directly with state and national history standards.

-History for Humans American history video lesson plans aims to arm teachers and homeschoolers with everything needed for a full 90 lesson plan; a warm-up, learning targets and a guiding exploration question, a 10-15 minute story-lecture with interactive note-sheets, an extension activity that builds on what students learned in the video, an auto-graded quiz, and answer keys for everything.
-All extension lesson plans include everything thing students need to complete the task and include scaffolded questions which increase in complexity from DOK 1-4, and a task that fosters creative thinking and builds historical thinking skills.
-There are clear directions for all tasks, easy to use and manipulate materials, and forums on this site for students to engage with others around the country.
+History for Humans American history video lesson plans aims to arm teachers and homeschoolers with everything needed for a complete lesson plan; a warm-up, learning targets and a guiding exploration question, a 8-12 minute video with interactive note-sheets, an extension activity that builds on what students learned in the video, an auto-graded quiz (only for US History II lesson currently).
+All extension lessons build historical thinking skills but include scaffolds and supports for diverse learners.
 History For Humans hopes to inspire students with a love of history and the confidence that they can be successful learning it by empowering their teachers with click and deliver lessons!

 Aloha, I’m Dan Lewer.